 "Those guys have been with me for a long, long time.
 To have kept people working with you that long, then you must be treating them right.
 At the end of the day, I want to treat people as I wish to be treated," Thurston said.

-The band will be reunited on stage again on June 4, 2022, at 6 p.m. at Snow Farm Vineyard in South Hero for a free concert presented by Goss Dodge Chrysler Ram Jeep and WOKO 98.9 FM, and sponsored by Baker Distributing, Sam Adams Summer Ale, and Truly Hard Seltzer.
+The band will be reunited on stage again on June 17, 2023, at 5 p.m. at Snow Farm Vineyard in South Hero for a free concert presented by Goss Dodge Chrysler Ram Jeep, Sam Adams and Miller Light, and sponsored by Big Country WOKO 98.9 FM and Truly Hard Seltzer.